Recognition of New Organizations

 New organizations function for one year under temporary recognition.
 (At any time, however, Club Council reserves the right to review any organization to determine the validity of the group's recognition.)
 Groups are generally granted club or organizational status on campus after one year of activity as long as the organization:

-- Maintains organizational finances and good credit status with the University and the community in the manner prescribed by the Office of Campus Activities (including handling all transactions through an organizational checking account with two signatures required on all checks) and
+- Maintains organizational finances and good credit status with the University and the community in the manner prescribed by the Office of Campus Activities (including handling all transactions through an organizational checking account with two signatures required on all checks).

 - Attends all club/organization meetings sponsored by Club Council (one per semester).

-Any group or person seeking to establish a social or service fraternity or sorority should consult the officers or the constitutions of the Interfraternity Council, the Panhellenic Council, or the ASU chapter of the National Pan-Hellenic Councils, or consult the Assistant Director for Fraternity & Sorority Life.
+Any group or person seeking to establish a social or service fraternity or sorority should consult the officers or the constitutions of the Interfraternity Council, the Panhellenic Council, or the AppState chapter of the National Pan-Hellenic Councils, or consult the Associate Director for Fraternity & Sorority Life.